surifirstpin/biplus_documentation/docs/DatabaseConnection.md

    **Connection** specifies a database connection from which a model can retrieve the data.
 Following are the steps to be followed to set up the connection.

-**I.**  Get the access details for your database such as Host name, schema name, username and password from your From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
+**I.**  Get the access details for your database such as Host name, schema name, username and password from your databas From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
 **II.** Enable secure access to your database.
 You have several choices:
   -  Using an IP Address Whitelist, optionally adding SSL Encryption.